holepunchto/pear-docs/building-blocks/hyperdrive.md

 Waits until the internal state is loaded.

-Use it once before reading synchronous properties like `drive.discoveryKey`, unless you called any of the other APIs.
+Use it once before reading synchronous properties like `drive.discoveryKey`.
+If any of the other APIs are called first they will wait for readiness so this is only needed to lookup synchronous properties before any API call.

 #### **`await drive.close()`**